A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: The Independent Development of TOD ODD

-Similar to the TOD, ODD also went through a shift from NLM to PLM since the appearance of GPT \citep{gpt}, which operates in a decoder-only framework and is trained by predicting the next token auto-regressively.
-Most ODD based on NLM utilizes two typical recurrent neural networks: LSTM \citep{lstm} and GRU \citep{gru}, such as response selection tasks \citep{gao-etal-2020-dialogue}, knowledge-grounded dialogue \citep{parthasarathi-pineau-2018-extending, ghazvininejad2018knowledge, wang-etal-2023-retrieval}, persona-consistent dialogue \citep{li2016persona, kottur2017exploring, personachat, persona-consistency}, keywords \citep{zhong2021keyword} and topic \citep{zhang2020modeling} guided dialogue.
+As early as 2016, shortly after the introduction of the seq2seq framework, the Alexa Prize challenge was launched to promote the development of open-domain dialogue (ODD) systems capable of engaging in coherent and engaging conversations with users on open-ended topics like sports, politics, and entertainment \citep{chen2018gunrock}.
+Since then, ODD also went through a shift from NLM to PLM since the appearance of GPT \citep{gpt}, which operates in a decoder-only framework and is trained by predicting the next token auto-regressively.
+During the era of NLM, most ODD utilizes two typical recurrent neural networks: LSTM \citep{lstm} and GRU \citep{gru} such as response selection tasks \citep{gao-etal-2020-dialogue}, knowledge-grounded dialogue \citep{parthasarathi-pineau-2018-extending, ghazvininejad2018knowledge, wang-etal-2023-retrieval}, persona-consistent dialogue \citep{li2016persona, kottur2017exploring, personachat, persona-consistency}, keywords \citep{zhong2021keyword} and topic \citep{zhang2020modeling} guided dialogue.
 A similar trend continues except the backbone of the dialogue system becomes PLMs after the appearance of BERT \citep{devlin-etal-2019-bert} and GPT2 \citep{gpt2}.
 Inspired by the exceptional capability learned during the pre-training stage, lots of works either directly pre-train the model from scratch using the dialogue dataset or further conduct in-domain finetuning using the current PLM as the initial checkpoint.
-The model after pretraining on tremendous dialogue datasets is formally defined as \textbf{pre-trained dialogue model (PDM)}.
+The model after pretraining on tremendous dialogue datasets is formally defined as pre-trained dialogue model \textbf{(DM)}.